-- Either a minimum high school GPA of 3.0 or a minimum high school GPA of 2.0 with a 19 or higher ACT composite score. - High school guidance counselor approval via a signed Dual Enrollment Agreement Form complete a Carson-Newman Academic Placement Assessment to demonstrate their readiness for college level work.
+- Either a minimum high school GPA of 3.0 or a minimum high school GPA of 2.0 with a 19 or higher ACT composite score. - High school guidance counselor approval via a signed Dual Enrollment Agreement Form

 Students with a demonstrated academic deficiency (ie, having a score of 18 or below in Math or English or a demonstrated pattern of grades of C or below in that subject area) are not allowed to take dual enrollment courses in that subject area.